 Also known as Giant Squirrelfish, Longjaw Squirrelfish, Long-jawed Squirrelfish, Spinecheek Squirrelfish, Spiny Squirrelfish.

-Found singly, pairs or in small schools in caves, crevices and under ledges during the day venturing out at night to hunt for food over reef flats, lagoons and seaward reefs.
+Found singly, pairs or in small schools during the day in caves, crevices and under ledges dispersing at night to hunt for food over reef flats, lagoons and seaward reefs.

 They feed nocturnally on crabs, smaller fish and shrimps.